-Norwalk Charter Revision Commission’s draft coming into focus
+Norwalk Charter Revision Commission's draft coming into focus | Nancy on Norwalk

 The Mayor would be a voting chairperson and up to four citizens would be on the panels, bringing the membership from three to five.
 A civilian review board was also mentioned.

-Board of Ed friction
+Board of Ed contention

 “The statutes give the Board of Education line authority within their budget, you have bottom line authority, but we have Supreme Court law that says that any information you want from the Board of Ed, they have to provide you,” Mednick said in December.

 A Board of Education has “very strict statutory responsibilities, but they’re a department of the city,” he said.
-“In most of the charters in the state, they have to operate as a department of the city and provide all the information that every other department has to provide.”
+“In most of the charters in the state, they have to operate as a department of the City and provide all the information that every other department has to provide.”

-In late March, this developed into what Medick has since called “a fracas.”
+In late March, this developed into what Mednick has since called “a fracas.”

 At that point, the Commission’s draft called for monthly financial reporting from the Board of Education.